drmingdrmer/raft-rejoin-bug/raft-rs-replication-bug.md

 # Replication Progress Corruption in raft-rs During Membership Changes

+> This article is part of the [Raft Rejoin Bug Survey](https://github.com/drmingdrmer/raft-rejoin-bug)

-raft-rs, TiKV's Raft implementation, contains a bug in its replication progress tracking that occurs when nodes are removed and re-added within the same term.
-Delayed AppendEntries responses from previous membership configurations can corrupt the leader's view of a node's replication progress, causing infinite retry loops.
-While this bug does not compromise data safety, it causes operational problems including resource exhaustion and nodes that cannot catch up without manual intervention.
+raft-rs is TiKV's Raft implementation, and it has a bug in how it tracks replication progress.
+The problem shows up when a node gets removed and then re-added to the cluster within the same term.
+What happens is that delayed AppendEntries responses from the old membership configuration can corrupt the leader's progress tracking for that node, leading to infinite retry loops.
+The good news is that data safety isn't compromised, but it does create operational headaches—resource exhaustion and nodes that can't catch up without manual intervention.

 ## Raft Log Replication Basics

-In Raft, the leader replicates log entries to followers through AppendEntries RPC calls.
-The leader maintains a replication state machine for each follower, tracking which log entries have been successfully replicated.
+In Raft, the leader replicates log entries to followers through AppendEntries RPC calls, while maintaining a replication state machine for each follower to track replication progress.

 ### AppendEntries Request-Response Flow

-The leader sends AppendEntries requests containing:
-- `term`: The leader's current term
-- `prev_log_index`: Log index immediately before the new entries
-- `prev_log_term`: Term of the prev_log_index entry
-- `entries[]`: Log entries to replicate
-- `leader_commit`: Leader's commit index

-The follower responds with:
-- `term`: Follower's current term
-- `index`: The highest log index that was replicated
-- `success`: Whether the AppendEntries succeeded
+Here's how it works: The leader sends AppendEntries requests with the current `term`, the `prev_log_index` and `prev_log_term` pointing to the position just before the new entries, the `entries[]` array to replicate, and the leader's `leader_commit` index.
+The follower responds with its own `term`, the highest log `index` it replicated, and whether the operation succeeded.

 ### Progress Tracking

-The leader uses responses to track each follower's replication progress:
-- `matched`: The highest log index confirmed to be replicated on this follower
-- `next_idx`: The next log index to send to this follower

-When a success response arrives with `index=N`, the leader updates `matched=N` and calculates `next_idx=N+1` for the next request.
+The leader relies on these responses to track each follower's replication status.
+It uses `matched` to record the highest log index confirmed to be replicated on that follower, and `next_idx` to mark where to send next.
+When a successful response comes back with `index=N`, the leader updates `matched=N` and calculates `next_idx=N+1` for the next round.

-This tracking mechanism assumes that responses correspond to the current replication session.
-The bug we'll examine occurs when this assumption breaks.
+This tracking mechanism has an implicit assumption: responses correspond to the current replication session.
+The bug we're examining happens when this assumption breaks down.

 ## Problem Description

-After a node rejoins a cluster, the leader enters an infinite retry loop.
-The leader sends AppendEntries requests, the node rejects them, and the cycle repeats.
-CPU usage increases, network traffic spikes, and the node never catches up with the cluster state.
+When a node rejoins the cluster, something strange happens: the leader gets stuck in an infinite retry loop.
+It keeps sending AppendEntries requests, the node keeps rejecting them, and the cycle just repeats.
+You'll see CPU usage spike, network traffic increase, and that node never manages to catch up.

-The logs show continuous rejection messages that resemble data corruption—the node appears to be missing log entries.
-However, the actual cause is that the leader's progress tracking has been corrupted by a delayed AppendEntries response from a previous membership configuration.
+Looking at the logs, you'll see continuous rejection messages that look like data corruption—as if the node is missing log entries.
+But that's not what's really happening.
+The actual culprit is a delayed AppendEntries response from the old membership configuration that has corrupted the leader's progress tracking.

 ## raft-rs Progress Tracking